Skip links

 Current combined sewer networks (CSN) are designed to process only a portion of major storms overflow, and untreated sewage is discharged into water bodies.
 This problem is worsening with climate change effects and varying rainfall patterns.
 The alternative, separated sewer networks (SSN) collect wastewater and stormwater separately and discharge it directly into receiving waters, with no purification, which is a serious threat to the quality of this water.

 Nature Based Solutions (NBS), previously known as sustainable urban drainage systems (SUDS) or blue-green infrastructure, can contribute effectively to stormwater management of the sewer networks by reducing the volume and flow rate of stormwater runoff (e.g green roofs, wetlands or swales).
-Latest research suggests that the implementation of hybrid green-blue-grey infrastructures combining reliability, resilience, and acceptability of traditional grey infrastructures with multi-functionality and green-blue infrastructures adaptability and socio-ecological sustainability can bring important synergies to obtain a wide range of additional co-benefits.

 Today, it is difficult to make informed decisions for the implementation of effective hybrid measures due to:

-1. Poor characterisation and monitoring of water pollutants, their sources, impacts and risks
+Poor characterisation and monitoring of water pollutants, their sources, impacts and risks

 The European D4RUNOFF project aims to tackle this challenge by developing a knowledge driven approach.